 WP Tasty Pins is a WordPress plugin that allows you to optimise your blog images for Pinterest and SEO.
 I started using this plugin because I was looking for an easy way to set Pinterest descriptions for my blog’s images while creating the actual blog post.

 Tasty Pins is neat because it allows me to not only set the pin descriptions separate from the alt text without having to tweak the HTML code, but it also lets me easily hide Pinterest-specific images from my website page.
-WP Tasty also has other cool plugins on their site and they recently offered 20% with the code TASTY20.
-Check out WP Tasty here.
+WP Tasty also has other cool plugins for managing your blog’s links and even recipes.

 Let us know in the comments below if you’ve used any of these, and if you liked them as much as I do.
 I’d love to hear from you!